Scaling Multi-Tenant SaaS Applications

 CREATE INDEX idx_orders_tenant ON orders(tenant_id);

-Each tenant gets their own schema within a shared database.
+Each tenant gets their own schema inside one database.
+Better isolation, still one server to manage.

 -- Tenant 1